claucondor/NueralWalet/app/README.md

 ## Decentralized Credit System Explained

-NeuralWallet's credit system is built on the concept of social trust and on-chain reputation:
+NeuralWallet's credit system is built on the concept of social trust and on-chain reputation, inspired by Stellar's BLEND protocol:

 1. **Credit Score Generation**
    - Based on transaction history